bowenl-math/bowenl-math.github.io/index.md

 ## Welcome to my homepage!

 ### About me
 Hello, I'm Bowen Liu, a senior student in Shandong University.
-During this semester I'm in an enhenced program of graduate study organized by BICMR, after that, I will go to YMSC for a Ph.D. of pure mathematics.
+During this semester I'm in an enhenced program of graduate study organized by BICMR.
+After that, I will go to YMSC for a Ph.D. of pure mathematics.
 I am quite interested in finding connections between things seem to be unrelated, especially in aspects of topology and geometry, with an algebraic approach.

 Recently I'm fixing typos and mistakes I made in notes I typed during this semester in order to review what I have learnt.
 I also applied for a summer program about complex geometry and the deformation about complex structure organized by Tianyuan Mathematical Center in Northeast China.
 Maybe I will do some preparations for it if time permitted.